victorKM/Artificial-Neural-Networks/README.md

 The project is organized into the following main stages:

 1. **Data Preprocessing**:

    - Reading and loading images from the files.
    - Normalizing the data to ensure values are within an appropriate range for neural network training.

 2. **Model Definition**:

    - Using a Multilayer Perceptron (MLP) with adjustable hyperparameters such as activation function, number of neurons in each hidden layer, and learning rate.
    - Implementing cross-validation to robustly assess model performance.

 3. **Training and Evaluation**:

    - Training the model on training data and evaluating it on test data for each fold during cross-validation.
    - Calculating performance metrics such as accuracy and confusion matrix for each fold and final average accuracy.

 4. **Results Visualization**:

    - Generating confusion matrix plots to visualize classification performance for each texture type.

+5. **Testing with user**:
+   - User can select images from computer and test if the class will be correct

 ## Technologies Used